 In her ‘spare time’, Sally is a governor of a preschool and has also been chair of her local NCT group and a member of her local Maternity Services Liaison Committee and of the RCOG Women’s Voices panel.

-Jonathan is the Senior Fellow at the Queen’s Nursing Institute Scotland (www.qnis.org.uk).
-He is the Programme Lead for QNIS’ new initiative ‘Healthier Pregnancies, Better Lives’.
+Jonathan was the Senior Fellow at the Queen’s Nursing Institute Scotland (www.qnis.org.uk).
+He was the Programme Lead for QNIS’ new initiative ‘Healthier Pregnancies, Better Lives’.
 This is supported by the Cattanach Trust and The National Lottery Community Fund.

 Since moving to Scotland in 2005, Jonathan has served as the Director of Research, Policy and Programmes at Children in Scotland and then as the Scotland Director of the WAVE Trust.
 He was also a Trustee of the Children’s Parliament.
 Previously, he had academic appointments, including Associate Dean for Research and Graduate Studies in the School of Education and Psychology at North Carolina State University.
 Jonathan was the leader of the North Carolina Child Advocacy Institute, as well as coordinating child-focused progressive policy coalitions.